The Accounting Framework Gap

 Effective digital asset accounting requires structured governance frameworks:

-• Cross-Functional Governance: Establishing committees combining accounting, legal, technology, and treasury expertise for policy decisions.
+• Cross-Functional Governance: Establishing committees that combine accounting, legal, technology, and treasury expertise for policy decisions leads to better outcomes.

-• External Advisor Integration: Incorporating specialist accounting and legal guidance within governance processes given limited authoritative standards.
+• External Advisor Integration: Incorporating specialist accounting and legal guidance within governance processes is wise, given limited authoritative standards.

-• Documentation Protocols: Implementing comprehensive documentation requirements for key accounting judgments to support future regulatory review.
+• Documentation Protocols: Implementing comprehensive documentation requirements for key accounting judgments supports future regulatory review.

-Organizations demonstrating greatest compliance confidence implement formal governance structures explicitly addressing digital asset accounting rather than relying on general accounting governance mechanisms.
+Organizations demonstrating the greatest compliance confidence are those that implement formal governance structures explicitly addressing digital asset accounting.
+They don’t rely on general accounting governance mechanisms.

 Digital asset accounting requires specialized frameworks addressing the unique characteristics of blockchain-based assets while maintaining compliance with existing accounting principles.
-Organizations implementing comprehensive approaches with clear classification methodologies, valuation frameworks, and control systems establish defensible practices despite continuing regulatory uncertainty.
+Organizations that implement comprehensive approaches with clear classification methodologies, valuation frameworks, and control systems establish defensible practices despite continuing regulatory uncertainty.